ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 This article demonstrates how to build a succinct CQS DotNetCore data pipeline for Blazor applications.

+CQS - not to be confused with CQRS - is a programming style.
+Every action is either:

+1. A *Command* - a request to make a data change.
+2. A *Query* - a request to get some data.

+A *Command* returns either status information or nothing.
+It should **NEVER** return a data set.

+A *Query* returns a data set.
+It makes makes no changes to the state of the data.
+It simply gets the data requested. **NO SIDE EFFECTS**.

+These rules can (and should) be applied to all object methods.
+They make code more readable to the third person.

 ## Repository

 You can find the code used in this article in my consolidated **Blazr.Demo** repository here: